 Dalraddy is near Kincraig, Aviemore and Kingussie.
 It's in an ideal spot to use as your base camp for rugged mountaineering and hillwalking holidays in the Scottish Highlands.
 Equally it makes a comfortable holiday park for relaxing holidays exploring this mountainous region by car or motorhome.
 As well as long holidays, short breaks are available.
 Dogs are welcome to accompany you on holiday here.

-If you decide to make the Cairngorms your regular retreat, make sure you check out the beautiful luxury chalets for sale at Dalraddy Holiday Park.
+If you decide to make the Cairngorms your regular retreat, make sure you check out the beautiful luxury chalets or static caravans, however it is rare that these should come up for sale.

 Self-catering flats and cottages for hire are also available at Dalraddy Holiday Park's twin, Alvie Estate.
 You can even get married, hold shooting and fishing parties, business meetings and family parties at Alvie House, which is a mid-19th century Edwardian shooting lodge.